Raynos/error/README.md

 ### error.whitelist

 A whitelisting function.
 Pass it a filter and a cb and an optional error handler.
+If the filter returns true then invoke the cb, if it returns false invoke the error handler.
+If it returns neither don't do anything

 	error.whitelist(function (err) {
 		if (err.isSpecial) {